dmoralestech/simple-example/README.md

 7. I wish Amazon didnt change the aws cli, it didnt work for me, so all my gateway code is broken.
 I had to stand up a server in Heroku to make the server.
 8. I REALLY wanted to make a PWA, with Service Workers, but I didnt have time.
 9. I really like the dev server for Webpack 2 :)

+## Known Issues
+1. if you select a make and model, then view the model and decide to come back to change the mode.... the model drop down has lost all the models.
+I know why, but didnt have time to fix it.
+This is the same problem that shows two cars, and then one disapears.
+2. Slow, very slow.